-CAF is the only UK-wide charity providing advice, information and support to the parents of all disabled children.
-Additionally, CAF operates a national advice service for special educational needs (SEN).
+Contact is the only UK-wide charity providing advice, information and support to the parents of all disabled children.
+Additionally, Contact operates a national advice service for special educational needs (SEN).

-Family Lives offers information on all aspects of family life including children’s education.
-It runs courses for parents, produces books and leaflets.
+Family Lives offers advice and support on all aspects of family life including children’s education.
+It also runs courses for parents and produces books and leaflets.

 Independent Parental Special Education Advice (IPSEA)

-The National Parent Partnership Network offers information, advice and support for parents and carers of children and young people with special educational needs.
+The IASS Network offers information, advice and support for parents and carers of children and young people with special educational needs.

-You can ask for details of your local service from your child’s school or Local Authority.
-You can also find details about their services, and contact details for your local service on their website at: www.parentpartnership.org.uk.
+You can ask for details of your local service from your child’s school or local authority.
+You can also find details about their services, and contact details for your local service here.